 Editor’s note: The Print published an article today that argued that Indian Muslims don’t need an Owaisi or a Salman Khurshid, but a leader like Shashi Tharoor.
 The argument presented was that In India, either a Muslim leader is popular only among Muslims and is unable to build credible support in a Hindu-majority country, or he is completely disconnected with the community and can’t be seen as a credible Muslim leader.
-While The Print builds up own imaginations trying to solve non-existent problems, the real issue is not whether Indian Muslims need a Tharoor, but that Islam needs an Ambedkar.
+While The Print builds up own imaginations trying to solve non-existent problems, the real issue is not whether Indian Muslims need a Tharoor, but where is that Ambedkar that Islam needs desperately?

 Every time there is some news report on caste atrocity by the so-called upper castes, our “liberals” never fail to remind us of the ‘ugly reality’ of our society and the Hindu religion.
 Hinduism is reduced just to caste.
 And due to the evils of caste-system, Hinduism is declared the most violent society in the history of human civilization.

 Now contrast the reactions to those when every time there is some news report about an act of terror carried out by a Muslim group or an individual.
 The same set of people never fails to remind us that all religions are the same.
 Islam is reduced to ‘peace’ (even though its literal meaning is ‘submission’, not peace).
 And due to the merits of peace, Islam is declared just as peaceful or violent a religion as any other in the history of human civilization.

 The reactions might appear totally diverse but there is one commonality – the response (attack on Hinduism in the former case and defence of Islam in the latter case) is carried out ostensibly to protect a set of people (the lower castes in the former case and the Muslims in the latter case).